Poison Alert: Antidote BAL is on back order. See recommendations.

 Opioids typically cause a person to have a depressed level of consciousness, a decreased respiratory rate and small or pinpoint, pupils.
 With increasing intoxication, respirations can stop, and further injury from hypoxia, including coma and cardiac arrest, can occur.

-Most pharmaceutical opioids, heroin and fentanyl, should respond to usual doses of naloxone.
+Most pharmaceutical opioids, such as heroin and fentanyl, should respond to usual doses of naloxone.
 The desired response to naloxone should be establishment of adequate respirations, to have an O2Sat > 90% and a pCO2 < 45 mmHg.
 The patient does not need to be fully awake and alert.
 With naloxone dosing health-care providers have always been taught to "start low and go slow" to prevent acute opioid withdrawal.
 Although uncomfortable, opioid withdrawal is generally not life threatening.
-OPC has guidelines for pre-hospital and hospital opioid resuscitation here.
+OPC has guidelines for pre-hospital and hospital opioid resuscitation.